zakoverflow/notecard-schema/README.md

 #### `skus`

-An array indicating Notecard compatiblity at both the API and parameter level.
+An array indicating Notecard compatibility at both the API and parameter level.

 Some APIs and parameters are reserved for specific Notecard SKUs (e.g.
 `card.wifi` is used to configure the Wi-Fi connectivity of Wi-Fi compatible